ufs-community/uwtools/docs/sections/user_guide/cli/tools/rocoto.rst

 Examples
 ^^^^^^^^

-The examples in this section use a UW YAML file called ``rocoto.yaml`` with contents:
+The examples in this section use a UW YAML file ``rocoto.yaml`` with contents:

 .. literalinclude:: rocoto/rocoto.yaml
    :language: yaml